Yogurt: Varieties and presentation

+Bogurar doi is a traditional sweetened yogurt originating from Bogura, Bangladesh.
+It is a widely-consumed regional dairy product, forming part of Bangladeshi culinary heritage.
+It has formal recognition as a geographical indication product in Bangladesh.

 Dadiah or dadih is a traditional West Sumatran yogurt made from water buffalo milk, fermented in bamboo tubes.
 Yogurt is common in Nepal, where it is served as both an appetizer and dessert.
 Locally called dahi, it is a part of the Nepali culture, used in local festivals, marriage ceremonies, parties, religious occasions, family gatherings, and so on.
 One Nepalese yogurt is called juju dhau, originating from the city of Bhaktapur.
 In Tibet, yak milk (technically dri milk, as the word yak refers to the male animal) is made into yogurt (and butter and cheese) and consumed.

-In Northern Iran, Mâst Chekide is a variety of kefir yogurt with a distinct sour taste.
+In Northern Iran, mâst chekide is a variety of kefir yogurt with a distinct sour taste.
 It is usually mixed with a pesto-like water and fresh herb purée called delal.
-Common appetizers are spinach or eggplant borani, Mâst-o-Khiâr with cucumber, spring onions and herbs, and Mâst-Musir with wild shallots.
-In the summertime, yogurt and ice cubes are mixed together with cucumbers, raisins, salt, pepper and onions and topped with some croutons made of Persian traditional bread and served as a cold soup.
-Ashe-Mâst is a warm yogurt soup with fresh herbs, spinach and lentils.
-Even the leftover water extracted when straining yogurt is cooked to make a sour cream sauce called kashk, which is usually used as a topping on soups and stews.
+Common appetizers are spinach or eggplant borani, and wild shallots.

-Matsoni is a Georgian yogurt in the Caucasus and Russia.
-Tarator and cacık are cold soups made from yogurt during summertime in eastern Europe.
+Matzoon is an Armenian yogurt in the Caucasus and Russia.
+Tarator and cacık are cold soups made from yogurt in eastern Europe.
 They are made with ayran, cucumbers, dill, salt, olive oil, and optionally garlic and ground walnuts.
 Tzatziki in Greece and milk salad in Bulgaria are thick yogurt-based salads similar to tarator.

-Khyar w Laban (cucumber and yogurt salad) is a dish in Lebanon and Syria.
-Also, a wide variety of local Lebanese and Syrian dishes are cooked with yogurt like "Kibbi bi Laban" Rahmjoghurt, a creamy yogurt with much higher fat content (10%) than many yogurts offered in English-speaking countries.
+Khyar w laban (cucumber and yogurt salad) is a dish in Lebanon and Syria.
+Also, a wide variety of local Lebanese and Syrian dishes are cooked with yogurt like "kibbi bi laban" rahmjoghurt, a creamy yogurt with much higher fat content (10%) than many yogurts offered in English-speaking countries.
 Dovga, a yogurt soup cooked with a variety of herbs and rice, is served warm in winter or refreshingly cold in summer.
 Jameed, yogurt salted and dried to preserve it, is consumed in Jordan.
 Zabadi is the type of yogurt made in Egypt, usually from the milk of the Egyptian water buffalo.
 It is particularly associated with Ramadan fasting, as it is thought to prevent thirst during all-day fasting.